sarahholden/Proper/README.md

 | ![Big Hero](layouts/big-hero.png) | ![Fixed Sidebar](layouts/fixed-sidebar.png) | ![Portfolio](layouts/portfolio.png) |
 | Can be found in `/big-hero` | Can be found in `/fixed-sidebar` | Can be found in `/portfolio` |

-### Step 4: Create a Fake Company
+### Step 4: Send GA a Proposed Codebase Outline

-Email GA with a short, 1 paragraph proposal, specifying:
+Email GA with one paragraph proposal, specifying:

+- a short narrative about the company
 - the Company Name
 - the Company Archetype
 - the Layout Archetype
 - what Pages / Features the website will have
-- a short narrative about the company

 For instance:

-- "Next Level"
-- Digital Agency
-- Fixed Sidebar
-- Home, About Us, Blog, Careers, Take it to the Next Level
-- Contact form on "Take it to Next Level" page
-- "The Next Level is a digital Agency providing Web and Mobile Application solutions for a variety of clients."
+"I am going to create a landing page for "The Explorer", a Web-based Publication, that will use the Long Scroll layout.
+The page will be long scrolling and have several sections populated with different text and images to do with Space and Exploration.
+The hero space will be populated with the most recent blog article.
+There will be an additional section of recent blog articles.
+There will be a blockquote.
+There will be a simple photo slideshow (using Owl Carousel or custom jQuery).
+There will be a simple "parrallax" affect with background-attachment: fixed.
+There will be a Social Media tab fixed on scroll."

 ### Step 5: GA Reviews, Provides Feedback